History of Impulse

 Impulse was founded in 1991 by Johan (JEZ) and Reine (Longshot) during the golden age of demo programming, back when the Vertical Blank Interrupt was worshiped as a modern Demeter.
 However, reasons for the name are since long ago lost in the mists of Scandinavia.

-The crew was later expanded as other computer enthusiasts joined the ranks.
+The crew was later expanded as other computer wizards joined the ranks.
 During the years we did some heavy coding, groovy graphics, weird demos and strange games.
-Not to mention the fierce coke bottle fights, lethal football tournaments and video recording sessions.
+Not to mention the fierce bottle duels, lethal football tournaments and awkward video recording sessions.
 But most of all, we did have fun.
-A lot of fun.

 We also attended a lot of computer conventions where we met funny people, fought in the competitions and terrorized the surroundings with bicycle pumps.
-Just a normal day on the job.
+As you do.

 The last official release of Impulse was the game Corsair in 1997.